-Packs for Kids
+Packs For Kids

-A teacher remarked about a student receiving a Packs for Kids bag, “he has more stamina in taking on challenging assignments and his grades have improved significantly.”
+“[the student] has more stamina in taking on challenging assignments and his grades have improved significantly.”